heyitsabby/TripleYuh.API/README.md

 # TripleYuh.API

-A news aggregate API for music.
+A news aggregator API for music.